 What is the best color tile for a small bathroom?

-A light-colored tile will make your space feel more open and airy, but if you have a lot of natural light in your bathroom, you can opt for a darker tile.
-A highly reflective tile, like a glossy jewel-toned tile will add light even if the tile itself is darker.
+Light-colored tile can make your space feel more open and airy, but if your bathroom has plenty of natural light, you can opt for a darker tile.
+A highly reflective finish, such as a glossy jewel-toned tile, will help bounce light around the space even if the tile itself is darker.

 What tile makes a small shower look bigger?